Perry Christie: Political career

 Christie is believed to have been the youngest Bahamian ever appointed to the Senate.
-Named as a Senator by Prime Minister Lynden Pindling in November 1974, Christie served in that capacity until June 1977.
+Named as a Senator by Prime Minister Lynden Pindling in November 1974, Christie served in that capacity until June 1977 and continued to be a protege of his.
 In January 1977 he was appointed chairman of the Gaming Board, which regulates casinos in The Bahamas.

 Receiving the PLP nomination for the Centreville constituency in the 1977 general election, Christie was elected Member of Parliament for that constituency, and shortly afterward appointed Minister of Health and National Insurance, and held that position until 1982.
 During the June 1982 general election, he was re-elected Member of Parliament for Centreville, and was once again appointed to the Prime Minister's Cabinet, but as Minister of Tourism.

-A dynamic minister, Christie moved tourism in The Bahamas to new heights.
 In 1984, however, he was dismissed from the cabinet, and during the 1987 general election ran as an independent candidate.
 He retained his seat in the Centreville constituency.
-Three years later – in March 1990 – Christie returned to the fold of the Progressive Liberal Party, and was appointed minister of agriculture, trade and industry by the prime minister.
+Three years later – in March 1990 – Christie returned to the Progressive Liberal Party, and was appointed minister of agriculture, trade and industry by the prime minister.
 Christie's ministerial responsibilities included the ministry of agriculture, trade and industry; mining, geological surveys, petroleum, fuel, oils and petrochemicals, industries encouragement, manufacturing, relations with The Bahamas Agricultural and Industrial Corporation, relations with The Bahamas National Trust, Andros reef and blue holes, and the Department of Agriculture, Fisheries and Co-operatives.

+By 1992, Christie and the PLP had begun a relationship with Peter Nygard, supporting each other until at least 2017.
+In a 2021 CBC News article, Christie denied there being any inappropriate behavior on his part in that relationship.

 In January 1993, following the PLP's defeat in the August 1992 general election, Christie was elected co-deputy leader of the PLP with responsibility for party activities outside parliament.
 Victorious in the newly created Farm Road constituency in the general election, he was elected leader of the PLP at a special convention on 5 April 1997 and appointed as leader of the opposition by the Governor-General on 7 April.
-Christie thus succeeded Lynden Pindling, who had led the PLP since 1956.
+Christie succeeded Lynden Pindling, who had led the PLP since 1956.

-Perry held the additional portfolio of Minister of Finance from 2002 to 2007, and from 2012 to 2017.
+2002-2007

+Perry served as Prime Minister from 2002-2007.
+He also served as the Minister of finance.